-As part of the persona development process, it’s critical to both draw a very detailed “face” of your prospect on the canvas but also how he or she will interact and engage with your content and your sales process.
+As part of the persona development process, it’s critical to both draw a very detailed “face” of your prospect on the canvas and how he or she will interact and engage with your content and yoursales process.

 Your marketing message is just one ingredient in the recipe.
 You need to place your message in the right form of content (audio, video, written) and then get that content in front of your prospect.
 Remember, you’ll learn in the day in the life step, if developed correctly, that there are many marketing messages that are competing for the attention of your prospective buyer.

 Developing a buyer persona will help you determine the topics of your content, where and how your prospect consumes content, and the delivery strategies of the content as it relates to your marketing automation system.

 When marketing to your prospective buyer, you’re competing against at least two competitors.
 You’re competing against your direct competition, those that do what you do.
 Your second competitor is all the other marketers and brands that are vying for the attention of your buyer.

 There are ways of dealing with the second which I’ll address in detail at some point in the future.
 As to your direct competition, it comes down to truly understanding your prospect.
 You should “know” this prospect so well that it may seem as if you’ve walked a day in their shoes, understanding the pain they are trying to relieve and engaging them with content that assists your prospect in solving their problems.